 Case study exercises.
 Work on this general evaluation center.
 You set a business problem, usually associated with the sector you are working in, and it has been asked to recommend separately or in groups to resolve it.
 You will usually be asked to outline your proposals in your presentation or written form, a task that will verify your ability to interpret your problem-solving process.

 In-tray (or e-tray) exercise.
 These are always set in an evaluation center but can be part of the online testing phase nowadays.
 In practice, practice your time management skills initially, but assess your ability to identify a potential problem and take steps to solve it.

-Job-specific or task-specific exercises, given in an evaluation center or an interview.
+Job-specific or task-specific exercises are given in an evaluation center or an interview.
 If set, it will be related to the role you are implementing, and you will need to fix any issues or fix errors with analytical thinking and problem-solving examples.

-For example, for Civil and structural engineering candidates, the answers to the client’s short and answer questions need to be sketched in a design, the editorial role can be asked to prove the copies or spot errors in the pages of the candidate’s page (publishing fully designed pages).
+For example, for Civil and structural engineering candidates, the answers to the client’s short and-answer questions need to be sketched in a design, and the editorial role can be asked to prove the copies or spot errors in the pages of the candidate’s page (publishing fully designed pages).

 Here are some tips on how to develop problem-solving strategies for employers.

 Dealing with any problems in the following situations will help you to get the problem-solving skills, without even realizing it: